bluenviron/gomavlib/README.md

 ## Dialect generation

-Although standard dialects are provided in the `dialect/` folder, dialect definitions can be manually converted into Go structures by running the `dialgen` utility:
+Although standard dialects are provided in the `dialect/` folder, dialect definitions in XML format can be converted into Go files by running the `dialgen` utility:
 ```
 go get github.com/gswly/gomavlib/dialgen
 dialgen [path_or_url_to_xml_definition]